-Leaders-in-Law respects your right to privacy.
-We now meet the high standards for data privacy introduced by the new European data protection law known as the General Data Protection Regulation (GDPR), which goes into effect during May 2018.
+We now meet the high standards for data privacy introduced by the new European data protection law known as the GDPR, which went into effect during 2018.

 Any details that you give to us via this platform or in any other way may be added to our database.
 You do not have to give us any personal information in order to use most of this platform.
 However, if you wish to take full advantage of some of the more special personalised member services that we offer, you will need to provide certain information.